-Due to organizational challenges in every service provider, assigning a Chief Customer Experience Officer is not only a great idea, but may be the only way to effectively implement a program that crosses organizational boundaries and meets the objectives.
-Customer Experience spans an organization, from marketing, sales, networks, services and support – and each have objectives for customer experience that may not be consistent with other groups or divisions, at least not in how improvements can be made in one division that can negatively impact others.
+Due to organizational challenges in every service provider, assigning a Chief Customer Experience Officer is not only a great idea but maybe the only way to effectively implement a program that crosses organizational boundaries and meets the objectives.
+Customer Experience spans an organization, from marketing, sales, networks, services, and support – and each has objectives for a customer experience that may not be consistent with other groups or divisions, at least not in how improvements can be made in one division that can negatively impact others.

 But even with appropriate authority and accountability in a Chief Customer Experience Officer – the challenges will continue to exist until an organization-wide program is established that accounts for all pieces of the Customer Experience puzzle.
 A program must be inclusive and consider the impacts of changes on all groups.
 We recommend hiring a consulting company to provide an outside perspective to help establish a program.
 This gives an independent source for all assessments and changes and can help remove some of the political challenges in an organization.

-Q: Customer experience data collection from devices (like phone, data connect etc), how do you see customer collaboration and legal challenges are (or to be) addressed in US market?
+Q: Customer experience data collection from devices (like phone, data connect, etc), how do you see customer collaboration and legal challenges are (or to be) addressed in the US market?

 One approach we have taken is to include a necessary disclaimer for the subscriber to agree before they use the customer experience application on the device.
 It simply states that they agree to allow the service provider to use the information to improve services and to assist them with their problems, but not to be used in any marketing or other purposes.
 This provides a basis for permission to use the data collected from the device, although how it can be used and the extent are subject to laws in each country.
 But if an individual does not want the data to be used, then the application is not executed – the same as if someone refuses the End User License Agreement (EULA) for using any installed software program – it is simply not installed.